Defensive Model Expansion for Robust Bayesian Inference: Theoretical Results

 where $\Fisher(\eta)$ denotes the unit Fisher information in the parametric model $\sF_0$, $\|\cdot\|_{TV}$ denotes total variation distance, and $\widehat \eta$ is any estimator such that $\sqrt N(\widehat \eta - \eta_0) \to \Normal(0, \Fisher(\eta_0)^{-1})$ in distribution. \end{theorem}

 The value of Theorem~\ref{thm:general-bvm} relative to the usual Bernstein-von Mises theorem is that it represents an oracle property of the fractional posterior: if the parametric model is correctly specified, our nonparametric prior will nevertheless obtain efficient inference for $\eta_0$.
+Efficiency holds up-to inflation of the variance by a factor of $\alpha^{-1}$; this can be corrected using the shift-and-rescale approach of \citet{l2023semiparametric}.
 On the other hand, if the parametric model is misspecified we will also be able to obtain efficient nonparametric estimation rates for $\theta_0$; the exact rates we get under misspecification will depend on the choice of $\Pi^\star(dr)$ and on $r_0(x)$.